 Full Interior Protection Setup For Messy Dogs In Cars

 Not all dogs create the same level of car chaos.
 A light shedder on short rides is one thing.
-A heavy shedder that swims, hikes, and shakes off in the back seat is a completely different problem, especially when hair embeds into seams, grit grinds into fabric, and moisture migrates into foam.
+A heavy shedder that swims, hikes, and shakes off in the back seat is a different problem, especially when hair packs into seams, grit grinds into fabric, and damp spots never fully dry.

 The Three Mess Profiles That Ruin Car Interiors

-Most “how to keep car clean with dogs” advice fails because it treats every dog the same.
-Start by identifying your dog’s mess profile, then build protection in layers.
+Most “keep your car clean with dogs” advice fails because it treats every dog the same.
+Identify your dog’s mess profile, then build protection in layers.

 Mess Profile Selector